jdgregson/CTF-Writeups/AltoroJ/1-index-jsp-content-error-xss.md

 But this wasn't nearly good enough to feed by hunger for XSS.
 Not only did this require the XSS victim to be using a touch-based device, it also required the user to touch the image, and the site to place the image in a large, touchable spot.
 I needed payload that would trigger when the URL was loaded without any further interaction from the user.

 I went back to trying to bypass this XSS filter.
-I tried using null bytes before, in the middle or, or end of the `onload=` attribute, but it always either broke the attribute or was blocked.
+I tried using null bytes before, in the middle of, or end of the `onload=` attribute, but it always either broke the attribute or was blocked.
 I found that many or all HTML5 event attributes were not blocked, but most of them don't allow for execution on load, or don't apply to the tags I was using.

 Many of the newer HTML5 events could be caused to fire on load, such as media events like `loadstart`, `loadeddata`, and `loadend`.
 But unfortunately, none of these events are fired by classic HTML tags like `<img>`.
 To make matters worse, the tags that will fire them are actually supposed to be used as a nested set of tags like: